Battle of Sinoia

-The Battle of Chnihoyi, also known as the Battle of Sinoia was a small military engagement fought near Sinoia (modern-day Chinhoyi) between a small unit of Zimbabwe African National Liberation Army (ZANLA) guerrillas and the Rhodesian police force on 28 April 1966.
-The skirmish is generally considered the opening engagement of the Second Chimurenga (Rhodesian Bush War).
-A team of seven ZANLA cadres engaged with British South Africa Police forces near the northern town of Sinoia.
+The Battle of Sinoia, also known as the Battle of Chinhoyi was a small military engagement fought near Sinoia (modern-day Chinhoyi) between a small unit of Zimbabwe African National Liberation Army (ZANLA) guerrillas and the Rhodesian police force on 28 April 1966.
+The skirmish is generally considered the opening engagement of the Rhodesian Bush War (Second Chimurenga) A team of seven ZANLA cadres engaged with British South Africa Police forces near the northern town of Sinoia.
 The seven guerrillas all eventually died in the battle, the police killing all seven.

 Background

 In the lead up to UDI the Rhodesian Government took country-wide measures to prevent a general nationalist uprising.
 The general uprising, which the nationalist leaders hoped would follow UDI failed to happen.
 However, inflammatory broadcasts from Zambia, Tanzania and Egypt elicited some response and there were many incidents of arson, stonings, crop slashing and mutilation of livestock.
 Workers particularly in Bulawayo, protested by taking part in industrial action, and at Wankie Colliery sabotage attacks were carried out by a ZAPU action group, whose leader was Mazwi Gumbo.

 The conflict intensified after the Unilateral Declaration of Independence from Britain on 11 November 1965.
 Sanctions were implemented by the British government after UDI, and member states of the United Nations endorsed the British embargo.
 The embargo meant the Rhodesians were hampered by a lack of modern equipment but used other means to receive vital war supplies such as receiving oil, munitions, and arms via the government of apartheid-era South Africa.
 War material was also obtained through elaborate international smuggling schemes, domestic production, and equipment captured from infiltrating enemy combatants.

 An earlier crossing by the guerrillas occurred early in April when another ZANU group of 14 split into three sections.
 One section of two men headed for the Fort Victoria area and another of five men had orders to sabotage the Beria-Umtali oil pipe-line and attack white farmers.
 All seven were arrested before they were able to complete their mission.
-The third section of seven men headed for the Midlands and it is possible that their purpose was to make contact with their President, Sithole, who was under restriction at Sikombela, near Gwelo.
+The third section of seven men headed for the Midlands and it is possible that their purpose was to make contact with their President, Sithole, who was under restriction at Sikombela, near Gweru.